lu-carpentry/2019-11-13-ShellGitR/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <div class="alert alert-warning"> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 The laptop needs to be able to access the internet via Eduroam.
 Internet access via Eduroam needs to be activated at the participant's home institution prior to attending the course.
 Participants are also required to abide by